silverstripe/silverstripe-lessons-v4/README.md

 ### Adding date filter links to the template

 Looking at the template, we first have to generate a list of all the distinct month/year combinations for all the articles.
-Let's start by working backwards, and we want the end result to be on the template.
+Let's start by working backwards again, where we want the end result to be on the template.

 *themes/one-ring/templates/SilverStripe/Lessons/Layout/ArticleHolder.ss*
 ```html